2001 Tiananmen Square self-immolation incident: Third-party findings

 Questions were also raised over where the footage of the event came from, and the speed with which camera crews appeared on scene.
 Chinese government media reported that the close-up shots in its video footage came from confiscated CNN tapes.
 CNN representatives argued that this was impossible, however, as their reporters were detained shortly after the event began and were not allowed to film the rest.
 Pan was also suspicious of the positioning of the cameras, and the fact that the close-up shots shown on Chinese television were taken without police interference.
-"In some, the camera is clearly behind police barricades", the Washington Post article says.
+"In some, the camera is clearly behind police barricades", The Washington Post article says.
 In addition, overhead surveillance camera footage seemed to show a man filming the scene using a small hand-held camera, rather than a large camera of the type used for TV news reporting.

 The Age commented that the "ready availability of fire-extinguishers and official TV teams and the lack of verification about the victims" raised questions about whether authorities had advanced knowledge of the self-immolation.
 Police were on the scene of the self-immolation within 90 seconds carrying numerous pieces of firefighting equipment.
 A European journalist was quoted as saying "I have never seen policemen patrolling on Tiananmen Square carrying fire extinguishers.
 How come they all showed up today?
 The location of the incident is at least 20 minutes roundtrip from the nearest building – the People's Great Hall."
 John Gittings of The Guardian stated, however, that it was common practice in many countries for police camera operators to be on hand when a public disturbance is anticipated; the police used small-scale fire-extinguishers of the type carried in public vehicles, many of which are routinely on the square.

 James R. Lewis pointed out that it is highly unlikely that these victims were paid.
-He wrote that it was likely “a demonstration planned and executed by local practitioners—though directly inspired by a combination of Li Hongzhi’s violent apocalyptic vision, his call to non-specific action against the Chinese government, and examples of prior religious suicides and protest suicides”.
+He wrote that it was likely "a demonstration planned and executed by local practitioners—though directly inspired by a combination of Li Hongzhi's violent apocalyptic vision, his call to non-specific action against the Chinese government, and examples of prior religious suicides and protest suicides".

+According to the Hong Kong-based Information Centre for Human Rights and Democracy, all self-immolators except Liu Siying previously participated in protests against China's actions on Falun Gong on Tiananmen.